 Andrew Dent, Ph.D.: In the US, we have limited Govt interference beyond tariffs and agreements.
 It will be up to the US consumer to change their habits for purchasing cheap goods to make a real difference.

-We’d like to thank you all for joining us for #MaterialsMatter: Materials for an Extreme Future.
+Thank you for joining us for Materials for an Extreme Future.
 Your participation, questions, and feedback have offered wonderful insight for us as well.